Sprains and strains, injuries due to manual handling, are the most common injuries suffered by workers across all workplaces, and in all industries.

 Other ways of checking whether manual handling is a problem include talking to members, doing a survey on manual handling and checking the records of incidents, injuries and WorkCover claims.
 Go to the Toolkit section of the site for advice on how to collect information in your workplace, including how to do a Body Mapping exercise.

 If your investigations reveal that manual handling is a problem, then, as with any other hazard, you should approach your employer to ensure that the risks are eliminated or if this is not possible, reduced.
-Part 3.1 (Manual Handling) of the Occupational Health and Safety Regulations (2007) requires the employer to identify tasks involving hazardous manual handling and implement controls to eliminate or, if this is not practicable, reduce the hazards and/or risks associated with the hazardous manual handling. (check the Hazardous Manual Handling Regulations)
+Part 3.1 (Hazardous Manual Handling) of the Occupational Health and Safety Regulations (2017) requires the employer to identify tasks involving hazardous manual handling and implement controls to eliminate or, if this is not practicable, reduce the hazards and/or risks associated with the hazardous manual handling. (check the Hazardous Manual Handling Regulations)

 How do Manual Handling Injuries Occur?